INSPIRE-MIF/gp-single-access-point/sample-implementation.md

 Check whether the Apache server is working by putting its IP address in the web browser.
 If everything is ok, the browser should display the Apache default website.

 ### MapServer installation
-Download the file mapserver-7.0.7.zip from GitHub and copy it to location /usr/src/
+Download the file mapserver-7.0.7.zip from GitHub and copy it to location /usr/src/.
 ```
 wget
 cp mapserver-7.0.7.zip /usr/src/
 ```
-Unzip the file
+Unzip the file.
 ```
 cd /usr/src/
 apt install unzip